 Day 9, 12/30/14 – Apollo Bay

 It was nearing the end of the year and time for us to explore a new part of Australia.
-With the car we rented the day before we drove along the Great Ocean Road to our next destination, a small beach town called Apollo Bay.
+We drove along the Great Ocean Road to our next destination, a small beach town called Apollo Bay.

-I think now is a good time for me to mention that Australia – even though it is a whole other country on the other side of the world – reminded me a lot of home in California.
+Australia – even though it is a whole other country on the other side of the world – reminded me a lot of home in California.
 Which can be nice for a homesick lady like myself!
 The Great Ocean Road was as beautiful as the Pacific Coast Highway back home.
 I remember feeling like I wasn’t away from home at all on that drive.
-Does this mean I appreciated the Great Ocean Road less?
+Could that mean I appreciated the Great Ocean Road less?
 Possibly.
 But I don’t think that’s a negative thing.
 It just means I’ve experienced great beauty and great beaches in my life.
-And who doesn’t want that??
+And who doesn’t want that?

-We stopped in Lorne for lunch and ate at a beach side cafe and it was pure bliss.
-I don’t remember what I ordered (aside from a glass of champagne) but I do remember the warmth of the sun, the scenery, the company.
+We stopped in Lorne for lunch to eat beachside and it was pure bliss.
+A glass of champs, the warmth of the sun, the scenery, the company.
 It was all good.

 After lunch we set out on a quest to spot koala bears.
-Wendy and Andy knew of a place where they just hang out in trees and you can see them up close and personal, in their natural habitat; another cool thing to see outside of the zoo!
+Wendy and Andy knew of a place where they just hang out in trees and you can see them up close and personal, in their natural habitat.
 There were a lot of koala bears to see and, naturally, even more people trying to snap pictures of them.
 We were probably there for 15 minutes when we decided it was time to continue on to Apollo Bay.

 In Apollo Bay we stayed in a hostel.
-This was my first time staying in a hostel and I was pretty indifferent to the experience.
-It was a lot cheaper than a hotel (obviously) so it was a good choice from a planning standpoint.
-When we got to the Apollo Bay Eco YHA we were all pleasantly surprised with how great it was (likely setting my expectations far too high for any other hostel I stay at in my future…).
+This was my first time staying in a hostel and, no lies, when we were planning the trip, I thought nooooooo, I want a hotel but it was a lot cheaper than a hotel (obviously).
+When we got to the Apollo Bay Eco YHA we were all pleasantly surprised with how great the hostel was.
 Each couple stayed in their own room that had a queen size bed, some hooks to hang your towels and what not on, a small desk, and a patio overlooking the downtown area.
 Not too shabby for a hostel, I’d say!
 There were shared bathrooms – that is never preferred – but wasn’t bad at all.
 YHA also had a huge kitchen, large common rooms, a TV room, and a giant deck.
 Luckily we were able to snag a common room every night we were there to hang out in.

 Day 10, 12/31/14